VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VETravelDemandMM

 This package contains a module for the VisionEval framework that simulates multi-modal travel demand for individual households
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  CalculateAltModeTrips

 Predicts transit, bike, walk PMT and trips

-* This module step uses data sources including NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD
+* Data sources include NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD
-* This module step uses model types including Hurdle and Linear regression
+* Model types include Hurdle and Linear regression
-* This module step is estimated using the following methods: Pre-estimated, saved objects in data-raw/estimated
+* Estimation uses the following methods: Pre-estimated, saved objects in data-raw/estimated
-* This module step is documented in inst/module_docs/CalculateAltModeTrips.md
+* Documented in inst/module_docs/CalculateAltModeTrips.md

 The models in this model step are: